This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 2:

 Depending on how watery your cottage cheese is, you may need to add an additional two tablespoons of water to achieve a whipped consistency.
-(I usually add a 1/4 cup water in total, which is four tablespoons.)
+(I usually add a 1/4 cup of water in total, which is four tablespoons.)

 Taste the dip and make any adjustments, as needed.
 The flavor will develop even more when you store this in the fridge, so keep that in mind!